 Breathability and ventilation refer to the tent’s ability to let air circulate freely and regulate interior temperatures, which is essential to ward off condensation.

-Condensation happens when the warmer and humid air inside the tent interacts with the cold walls and ceiling.
+Condensation happens when the warmer and humid air inside interacts with the cold walls and ceiling.
 This typically beings with a few drips and beads of moisture on the tent walls, but over the course of a night, it could easily soak your sleeping bag, making you a prime candidate for hypothermia if that sleeping bag doesn’t have a water-resistant shell.

 The bottom line?
 When buying your 4-season tent, look for a model with large ventilating windows, spacious vestibules, double doors, and plenty of high-density mesh in the inner canopy.